mnot/I-D/how-did-that-get-into-the-repo/draft.md

 Note that characters outside the range allowed by tchar MUST be percent-encoded ({{!RFC3986}}, Section 2.1.

-When a token is presented for authentication, the entire URI MUST be presented, without changes.
+When a token is both generated and presented for authentication, the entire URI MUST be used, without changes.

 For example, given the URI: